-If you have been paying your mortgage for more than 10 years, you are free to refinance when you like.
-German law (§489) stipulates that you are eligible to cancel your mortgage contract and switch your mortgage to a different lender who may be able to offer you a mortgage at a much lower interest rate.
+If you have been paying your mortgage for more than ten years, you are free to refinance when you like.
+German law (§489 BGB) stipulates that you are eligible to cancel your mortgage contract and switch your mortgage to a different lender, who may be able to offer you a mortgage at a much lower interest rate.

-For example: You closed a mortgage in May 2008 at 4% with a 15 year fixed interest period, that implies that you will be required to refinance the remaining loan balance in May 2023.
-However, as of June 2018 you would have been paying your mortgage for over 10 years, hence you are eligible to use your right to cancel your mortgage contract and switch providers.
+Example: You closed a mortgage in May 2008 at 4% with a 15-year fixed interest period.
+That implies that you will be required to refinance the remaining loan balance in May 2023.
+However, as of June 2018, you would have been paying your mortgage for over ten years.
+Hence, you are eligible to use your right to cancel your mortgage contract and switch providers.

-If you lock in a low rate you may be able to save considerably.
+If you lock in a low rate, you may be able to save considerably.
 You can save in three ways:

-You can make use of the current low interest rates
+You can make use of the current low interest rates.